samvtran/react-sortable-items/README.md

 Based on [jasonslyvia/react-anything-sortable](https://github.com/jasonslyvia/react-anything-sortable) but without jQuery.

 # Usage
-You can install react-sortable items with `npm i react-sortable-items` and include it using webpack, Browserify, etc. If you're having trouble, Gulpfiles using webpack are included in the examples directory.
+You can install react-sortable-items with `npm i react-sortable-items` and include it using webpack, Browserify, etc. If you're having trouble, Gulpfiles using webpack are included in the examples directory.

 To run the examples, run `gulp` in the respective example directories and open index.html in your favorite browser.